Topics include the following:

 |Jonathan Wexler||Rutgers University - Newark, USA|

 Manuscripts should be submitted electronically to http://mc.manuscriptcentral.com/arpa where authors will be required to set up an online account on the SageTrack system powered by ScholarOne.
 Submission of a manuscript implies a commitment by the author to publish in the journal, if the manuscript is accepted, and the editors assume that any manuscript submitted to ARPA is not currently under consideration by any other journal.
 Manuscripts between 20 and 30 pages are especially welcome.
-Manuscripts are subjected to blind peer review and require the author's name(s) and affiliation listed on a separate page.
+Manuscripts are subjected to anonymize peer review and require the author's name(s) and affiliation listed on a separate page.
 Any other identification, including any references in the manuscript, the notes, the title, and reference sections should be removed from the paper and listed on separate pages.

 Manuscripts should be prepared using the APA Style Guide (Sixth Edition).
 All pages must be typed, double-spaced (including references, footnotes, and endnotes).
 Text must be in 12-point Times Roman.
 Block quotes may be single-spaced.
 Must include margins of 1 inch on all the four sides and number all pages sequentially.